RodrigoAbdalla/VueStudy/README.md

 ### This application was developed to make your day more productive and organized.
 Create your tasks and daily goals and see how productive can be your day.
 ### On the home page, you can create your tasks, finish and delete them.
 There is also a tab with filtered tasks, where you can find only completed, deleted or only pending ones.

+#### Note: We used the Open Library API to collect two books from my list on the website and put them into two example tasks.
+We did this to study VUEX's interaction with APIs

 ## Final result (Home page):

 ![Final Result](https://github.com/RodrigoAbdalla/VueStudy/blob/master/src/finalResult.png)